 Marlene Laro is a Partner and Chief Operating Officer of the firm.
-As the COO of a new model law firm, Ms. Laro works to develop and support every aspect of the rapidly growing business.
+As the COO, Ms. Laro guides the firm’s strategy and growth, working to develop and support every aspect of the rapidly growing business.
 Ms. Laro is also a member of the firm’s Tax practice, advising companies on international and domestic restructurings and transactions, as well as providing clients with more general tax planning.
 Ms. Laro has worked with a broad range of clients, including international organizations, multinational and domestic corporations, educational institutions, LLCs, and high-net worth individuals.
 Ms. Laro possesses international expertise, having taught comparative tax law, provided technical assistance to foreign states on tax matters, and served as a frequent lecturer at international tax law conferences in Moscow, Russia.

 - Advised multinational corporations and high net-worth individuals on international tax planning, including issues regarding subpart F, PFIC, tax treaties, and foreign tax credits.